jhondesignee/furry-ecs/docs/api.md

   - **exclude?: Array\<Component\<any\>\>**

     Defines all the components to be excluded from the entity query result

+  - **includeOperation?: QueryOperation**

+    The operation used for include logic

+  - **excludeOperation?: QueryOperation**

+    The operation used for exclude logic

 - ## **`WorldConfig: interface`** <a name="world-config"></a>